bulletmark/pacpush/README.md

-Note pacpush is also available [on PyPI](https://pypi.org/project/pacpush/) if you prefer so just ensure that [`pipx`](https://pypa.github.io/pipx/) is installed then type the following.
+Note pacpush is also available [on PyPI](https://pypi.org/project/pacpush/) if you prefer so just ensure that [`pipx`](https://pypa.github.io/pipx/) is installed then type the following to install on each machine.
 Requires Python 3.7 or later.

 ```
 $ pipx install pacpush